diyeddin/clearkey-drm/README.md

 go run .
 ```
 Now our DRM Server is running and connected to our database.
-We can check that bu going to http://localhost:8080/license, we should start seeing the licenses if there's data in the database.
+We can check that by going to http://localhost:8080/license, we should start seeing the licenses if there's data in the database.

 To HLS encode videos and encrypt them we can use **encode.py** that is provided in this repository.
 This script automates the encoding process and sends the encryption keys to the database.
 It's used as below:
 ```bash